heystraightedge/launch/migrate.md

 You must either download the straightedge binary from [here](https://github.com/heystraightedge/straightedge/releases/tag/v0.1.0) and name it "strcli" or compile it from source in the launch repository https://github.com/heystraightedge/straightedge.
 Either place this binary in the same folder as the `strcli` binary, or ensure `strcli` is in your path.

-At this time, the cosmwasm library does not compile on windows, and as a consequence nor does straightedge.
-Windows users will have to wait to migrate their tokens.

 ## Mac OS X